Sara-Oberg/heart-disease-capstone-project/README.md

 - Standardizes column names
 - Fills missing numeric values with median (robust to outliers)
 - Fills missing categorical values with the most common category
-- Converts all string categories to lowercase for consistency
+- Converts all string categories to lowercase for consistency to avoid for example 'No' vs 'no' issues

 # 4. Exploratory Data Analysis (EDA)
 - **Age:** Majority of participants are between 40–60 years old.